arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Ex2Task2"></a>
 #### Task 2 - Creating a Topic and Adding Subscriptions in Visual Studio ####
 The Windows Azure Tools for Microsoft Visual Studio includes Server Explorer support for managing Service Bus messaging entities, including topics and subscriptions.
-In this task, you will use Server Explorer to connect to the service bus namespace you created previously, create a topic and add a subscription to it.
+In this task, you will use Server Explorer to connect to the Service Bus namespace you created previously, create a topic and add a subscription to it.

 1. Open **Visual Studio 2013 Express for Web** (or greater) as Administrator.